Rooders/MarkdownComp/ARR-June-Response.md

 ## Response for Reviewer 1
-We sincerely appreciate your kind comments and recognition of our work.
-We will further refine this work by incorporating suggestions from other reviewers.
+Thank you very much for your kind comments and for recognizing our work.
+We’re also glad to hear that you believe our current version is free of significant weaknesses.
+If you have any further concerns, welcome to discuss with us.

 ## Response for Reviewer 2

 We are very grateful for your thoughtful revision suggestions on this work during the two rounds of review.
-Our response in this round as follows:
+Our response in this round is as follows:

 **Q**: Aside from using automatic evaluation scores on translation tasks, deeper analytical experiments on verifying the benefits of the proposed "inter-sentence" and "intra-sentence" training are needed.